savelee/leeboonstra-new/source/_posts/dialogflow_flutter_grpc.md

 ---

 Learn how to use the gRPC API in Google Cloud.
-E.g., Dart & Flutter on Google Cloud, to stream audio data with Dialogflow on native mobile apps.
+My usecase is to use Dart & Flutter on Google Cloud, to stream audio data with Dialogflow for native mobile Android & iOS apps.

 <!--more-->